www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.md

 A step-by-step guide for implementing the N queen problem can be found [here](n-queen-problem.implementation.md).
 ## Rating Function
+> What is an optimal solution of the N queen problem?

 The rating function of the N Queen Problem returns the number of queen pairs, that are in same row, column or diagonal.
 If there are no such pairs, the solution in question is optimal,